SmartMobileStudio/APIs/README.md

 # APIs
-Object Pascal APIs for various JavaScript libraries
+This repository will contain the Object Pascal headers of several APIs for various JavaScript libraries.
+The headers are mostly translated automatically and might not be tested in every detail.